Impact of the COVID-19 pandemic on prisons: United States

-During the first half of 2020, considering U.S. outbreaks affecting clusters of over 500 people, three-quarters of these large outbreaks occurred at correctional facilities.
-As of July 3, 2020, the hardest hit institution was Marion Correctional Institution in Marion, Ohio with 2,439 cases, followed by Pickaway Correctional Institution in Scioto Township, Ohio (1,791 cases), San Quentin State Prison in San Quentin, California (1,483 cases), Harris County jail in Houston, Texas (1,390 cases), and Trousdale Turner Correctional Center in Hartsville, Tennessee (1,379 cases).
-These were the five worst outbreaks of COVID-19 in the United States up to that point.
-At least 13 people incarcerated at Marion died of COVID-19.
+During the first half of 2020, three-quarters of outbreaks of over 500 people occurred at correctional facilities.
+At least 13 people incarcerated at Marion Correctional Institute died of COVID-19.

-As of late August 2021, over 2,500 people had died from COVID-19 while incarcerated in U.S. prisons; statistics on COVID-19 deaths are generally unavailable for U.S. jails.
+By late August 2021, over 2,500 people had died from COVID-19 while incarcerated in U.S. prisons.

-On any given day, 2.3 million people are incarcerated in 6,000 facilities in the United States, presenting officials with the difficult task of preventing coronavirus outbreaks among prisoners and staff.
+On any given day, 2.3 million people were incarcerated in 6,000 facilities in the United States, presenting officials with the difficult task of preventing coronavirus outbreaks among prisoners and staff.
 Prisoners often sleep close together.
 Many prisons have poor sanitation, and alcohol-based hand sanitizer is often prohibited for inmates.

-The vast majority of these prisoners are in state or local custody.
-State governors usually have the power to choose to release prisoners, but generally they do not do so, a trend that has not changed even given the COVID-19 crisis.
-For example, in response to the pandemic, California and Kentucky released less than four percent of their prisoners, while Arizona stated that it would release none.

-The remaining minority of prisoners are in federal custody.
+The vast majority of these prisoners were in state or local custody.
+A remaining minority of prisoners were in federal custody.

 Between March 22–26, 2020, 23 inmates escaped and at least one inmate tested positive for COVID-19 in each of two prisons.
 Judges ordered the liberation of thousands of prison inmates, and there were calls to release all medically vulnerable inmates.

-As of April 8, 2020, there were at least 1,300 confirmed cases of COVID-19 and 32 deaths in prisons and jails across the United States.

 On December 18, 2020, the Associated Press and The Marshall Project stated that one in five prisoners in the United States had been infected with the COVID virus.
 This was over four times the infection rate of the general population around the time of the report.
 In some states, half of prisoners had been infected.

 COVID-19 has also spread at an elevated rate within immigration detention facilities in the United States.